-- 4.1.1 The fighter list and MoL roster will be published at least quarterly each year.
-These records will be made available to all warranted MoLs. - 4.1.1.1 The fighter list shall be published as two separate lists.
+- 4.1.1 The fighter list and MoL roster shall be maintained in the online warrant and authorization systems.
+These records shall be available to all warranted MOLs through those systems. - 4.1.1.1 The fighter list shall be available in the online authorization system as at least two separate lists.
 The current list shall contain the names of all fighters in the kingdom with a valid authorization card.
 The recent expirations' list shall contain the names of all fighters whose cards have expired in the four years preceding publication of the current list.
+Additional list may be made available at the discretion of the KMoL.